dannydb/dannydb.github.io/index.md

 _The New York Times, New York, N.Y._
 _July 2015 — July 2018_

-* Design and develop enterprise and multimedia story presentation
+* Designed and developed enterprise and multimedia story presentation
-* Contribute to internal tools used by Digital News Design and the Graphics desk
+* Contributed to internal tools used by Digital News Design and the Graphics desk

 #### News Application Designer